-Key clinical vignettes exemplify diagnostic criteria while reflecting the complexity of real-life scenarios.
+- Key clinical vignettes exemplify diagnostic criteria while reflecting the complexity of real-life scenarios.
 In addition, examples are offered to help readers appreciate diagnostic variations and ambiguities.

-- Discussion points and questions for self-assessment are located at key points throughout the guide, allowing readers to test their understanding of DSM-5® and helping teachers to focus on the most critical issues.
+- Discussion points and questions for self-assessment are provided for each diagnostic class throughout the guide, allowing readers to test their understanding of DSM-5® and helping teachers to focus on the most critical issues.

 Engagingly written, the Study Guide to DSM-5® introduces learners to DSM-5® and provides them with the tools they need to fully understand and deftly apply DSM-5® concepts and criteria.

 Introduction.
 Part I: Foundations.
 Diagnosis and DSM-5.
 Arriving at a diagnosis: the role of the clinical interview.
 Understanding different approaches to diagnostic classification.
 Part II: DSM-5 Diagnostic Classes.
 Neurodevelopmental disorders.
 Schizophrenia spectrum and other psychotic disorders.
 Bipolar and related disorders.
 Depressive disorders.
 Anxiety disorders.
 Obsessive-compulsive and related disorders.
 Trauma- and stressor-related disorders.
 Dissociative disorders.
 Somatic symptom and related disorders.
 Feeding and eating disorders.
 Elimination disorders.
 Sleep-wake disorders.
 Sexual dysfunctions.
 Gender dysphoria.
-Disruptive, impulse control, and conduct disorders.
+Disruptive, impulse-control, and conduct disorders.
 Substance-related and addictive disorders.
 Neurocognitive disorders.
 Personality disorders.
 Paraphilic disorders.
 Part III: Test Yourself.
 Questions and answers.
 Index.

 Laura Weiss Roberts, M.D., M.A., is Chairman and Katharine Dexter McCormick and Stanley McCormick Memorial Professor in the Department of Psychiatry and Behavioral Sciences at Stanford University School of Medicine and Chief of Psychiatry Service at Stanford Hospital and Clinics, Stanford, California.
 She is also Editor-in-Chief of Academic Psychiatry.

 Alan K. Louie, M.D., is Professor, Associate Chair, and Director of Education in the Department of Psychiatry and Behavioral Sciences at Stanford University School of Medicine, Stanford, California.